Broad Prize for Urban Education

 The Broad Prize for Urban Education recognized school districts in urban areas for closing the achievement gap and improving the academic performance of low-income and minority students.
-It was sponsored by the foundation of philanthropist Eli Broad and included $500,000 in college scholarships to graduates from the winning district.
+It was sponsored by the foundation of philanthropists Eli Broad and Edythe Broad, and included $500,000 in college scholarships to graduates from the winning district.
 The prize was offered from 2002–2014.
 The prize was suspended as the foundation redirected its resources toward funding charter schools.